tchapacan/livebox-exporter-rs/README.md

 - Upload **HomeLan.json** json dashboard template from example or copy paste content
 - Import and start enjoying your dashboard!

+> Metrics might take few mins to come up (connected devices graph is 1h delayed in grafana due to default configuration)

 ## Contributing